eroc123/obsidian-notes/Geography A level/Unit 3/Superpowers/Pyramid.md

 supply chain and build a powerful millitary. ^7XD8256Y

 Exerts cultural influence via TNCs and other cultural values, boost country's image significantly and makes it much easier to do business. e.g. Japan - good  public image due to culture even after commiting horrible war crimes in WW2 ^jYPmNV7S

-Good political relations allows countries, e.g. Singapore and
-Switzerland to get around man  ^tCDkUeUH
+Good political relations allows countries, e.g. Singapore and Switzerland to boost trade and alleviate many geographical problems they may have.
+Easier to do business and trade.
+Contrast to e.g. Russia who has been sanctioned due to bad political relations. ^tCDkUeUH

+Large population allows for the development of a larger industrial base.
+However, population must be well educated and invested for a country to properly exert power. ^vNEbfjnE

+Issues caused by a small physical size or bad geographical position can be alleviated via economic power, cultural influence or ^T5fMqrKU

 %%
 # Drawing